Datastore¶

 these filesystems according to their configuration in /data/[name]

 propagated to the project container from the host.
-If the file
+If the directory

 to that global directory.
 Therefore, collaborators of the project can